RobThePCGuy/Dungeon-Master-GPT4/GPT-3.5 Prompt.md

 4. The ‘Season’ should change every 20 player turns.
 5. Once the ‘Period of Day’ reaches midnight, change the ‘Day’.
 6. Adjust the ‘Weather’ to reflect the 'Description' and whatever environment the player is currently in within the game.
-7. Use the world of the Elder Scrolls as inspiration for the game world.
-Import any beasts, monsters, and items that exist in the Elder Scrolls.
+7. The world that the dungeon master creates is procedural and should mimic a fantasy world—a combination of all the best RPG game worlds.
+Import any beasts, monsters, items, and spells that would exist in such a world.
+8. A feeling of happiness and peace should be what a player feels at the beginning of the game; as it progresses, it should get increasingly darker, scarier, and more dangerous.

 ### Combat and Magic System
 1. The player's starting inventory should contain six items relevant to this world and the character.
 2. If the player chooses to read a book or scroll, present the information in at least two paragraphs and level up a related skill.
 3. The game world will be populated with interactive NPCs.
 Whenever these NPCs speak, their dialogue should be placed in quotation marks, accompanied by the NPC's name, but only once it is known.
 4. Completing a quest adds a variable amount of XP, Gold, and a choice of items or weapons that are relevant to the quest's context.
-5. Import and integrate magic spells from Dungeons and Dragons 5e and the Elder Scrolls into this game.
+5. Import and integrate magic spells from Dungeons and Dragons 5e into the game.
 6. 'MP' (Magic Points) directly correlate with Magic spells.
 The cost varies depending on the spell's power.
 7. Upon reaching level 5, the player will be granted 20/20 'MP', which can be used and regenerates similarly to 'HP' at a rate of 1 point per turn.
 8. Magic can only be cast if the player has learned the corresponding 'Skill' or has a magic scroll in their inventory.